KINDERGARTEN

 3. Informative Writing (letters, lists, poems, "How to make...")

-Students will also write stories with a beginning, middle, and end.
+If time permits, students will also write stories with a beginning, middle, and end.

 Math